 State Counsel for Offenders

-Civil Commitment Appeals
+Civil Commitment Issues

 Time Questions - Claims of jail time not being credited to an offender's sentence will be investigated.
-Information or assistance also can be given in reference to flat time, good conduct time, educational time, and work time credit.
-Additionally, information or assistance may be provided on the SAFP-TF program, Prison Management Act (PMA), and State Jail convictions.
+Information or assistance also can be given in reference to flat time, good time, educational time, and work time credit.
+Additionally, information or assistance may be provided on the SAFP-TF program, Prison Management Act (PMA), and State Jail Convictions.

 Parole and Mandatory Supervision - Assistance may be given to offenders with parole and mandatory supervision eligibility questions.